On the correspondence between thermodynamics and inference: Methods

-which can be directly compared to the partition function in the canonical ensemble \cite{Jaynes1957information,Jaynes2003,barndorff1997statistics,Balasubramanian1997,nishimori2001statistical,mezard2009information}.
-The model parameters ${\bm \theta}$ are the variables that define the physical state vector, the cross entropy $\inliner{\hat{H}({\bm \theta})}$ is the energy $ E({\bm \theta})$, the prior $\varpi({\bm \theta})$ is the density of states $\rho({\bm \theta})$.
-The data $x^N$ is quenched disorder in the physical system.
-The sample size $N$ is identified with the inverse temperature $\beta\equiv { T}^{-1}$.
-(Choosing $\beta \leftrightarrow N$ is only one of at least two proposals for the identification of the temperature.
-See App.~\ref{App:alttemp}.)
-This assignment is natural in the following sense: At small-sample-size $N$, many parameter values are consistent with the data, in analogy with the large range of states $\bm \theta$ occupied at high temperature ${ T}$ in the canonical ensemble.
-The analogy between different quantities is summarized in Tab.~\ref{Table:stat}.
+which can be directly compared to the partition function in the canonical ensemble\footnote{In the canonical ensemble, the probability of the occupancy of a microstate $i$ is $p_i = Z^{-1} g_ie^{-\beta E_i}$ where $Z$ is the partition function, $E_i$ is the energy, $g_i$ is the degeneracy and $\beta^{-1} \equiv k_BT$.} \cite{Jaynes1957information,Jaynes2003,barndorff1997statistics,Balasubramanian1997,nishimori2001statistical,mezard2009information}.
+The model parameters ${\bm \theta}$ correspond to the variables that define the physical state vector, the cross entropy estimator $\inliner{\hat{H}({\bm \theta})}$ corresponds to the energy $ E({\bm \theta})$, the prior $\varpi({\bm \theta})$ corresponds to the density of states $\rho({\bm \theta})$.
+The data $x^N$ is quenched disorder\footnote{Quenched disorder refers to variables in the system that are randomly generated when the system is assembled but remain constant in time.
+These variables remain fixed in expectations over thermal fluctuations.} in the physical system \cite{Balasubramanian1997}.
+The sample size $N$ is identified with the inverse temperature $\beta\equiv { (k_BT)}^{-1}$ \cite{Balasubramanian1997}.
+(Henceforth, we will set $k_B\equiv 1$.)
+This assignment is natural in the following sense: At small sample size $N$, many parameter values are consistent with the data, in analogy with the large range of states $\bm \theta$ occupied at high temperature.
+In contrast, at large sample size $N$ the parameter values consistent with the data are tightly localized around the true value, in analogy to a statistical system at low temperature where only states $\bm \theta$ in very close proximity to the ground state are occupied.
+We note that choosing $T^{-1} \leftrightarrow N$ is only one of at least two proposals for the identification of the temperature.
+See the Appendix (\ref{App:alttemp}).